 Running a Bitcoin Full Node & What are the options

 So now that you know WHAT a Bitcoin full node is and WHY it is so important let’s dive into the options available.
 This Blockchain technology is still in its infancy and very easy solutions to participate aren’t there yet.
-Firstly, I want to give you an indication in what type of configuration is needed for running your own Bitcoin full node.
+Firstly, I want to give you an indication in what type of configuration is needed for running your own Bitcoin node.

 - A recent version of macOS, Linux, or Windows operating system